 Your 911 operator will provide detailed instructions while you wait for the ambulance.
 These may include:

-- If someone is vomiting, try to get them into a sitting position, and keep them there.
+- If someone is vomiting, try to get them into a sitting position and keep them there.
 If you can’t, turn them onto their side.
 This helps prevent them from choking on their vomit.

 - Stay with the person who is overdosing; don’t leave them alone.
-They may begin vomiting and need help to not choke.
+They may begin vomiting and need help not to choke.
 This will also help when it comes time to explain the signs and overdose symptoms you witnessed.
 Check their pulse for increased or slowed heart rate.

 - Try to keep them awake and prevent them from losing consciousness.
 Getting them to sit up may also help them stay awake.

 - If they’re having seizures, ensure they can’t hurt themselves with anything nearby.
 Do not try to insert anything into their mouth.

 - If they are overheating, place something cool on them, like a cold compress, to help keep their temperature down.